 Currency – the currency of Turkey is known as the Lira.

-Dialling Code – the international dialling code is +90
+Dialing Code – the international dialing code is +90

 Turkey is a land of myth, various civilizations, the country that was influenced of varied streams of culture.
 Owing to its favorable position, Turkey happens to be the bridge between two most important continents on the world: the East and the West (Europe and Asia) and the point where the three continents of the old world (Europe, Asia and Africa) meet.

 This is a place where every visitor can find something for himself.
 The world-class cuisine, warm hospitality of Turkish people, entertaining facilities, architectural magnificence of the mosques and castles and natural beauty make Turkey an unconquerable touristic attraction.

 So if you going to take a splendid holiday – visit Turkey.
 This Mediterranean country has an ancient charm nestled in a gorgeous natural surrounding, which unites the extremely courteous and warm welcome from the locals.